0jkim/SCI-2/contrib/nr/doc/source/nr-module.rst

 We have created a general C++ base class called TrafficGenerator to support many different traffic types such as video streaming, gaming, VoIP, web browsing, FTP, scene/video, pose/control, audio/data.
 The implementation details can be found in [WNS32022-ngmn]_.

 The 3GPP traffic models have been parameterized and combined to model different single or multi-stream XR applications, as defined in [TR38838]_.
 A simulation helper allows to combine various data flows (or streams) into a single PDU session for XR inside a network device.

+Fronthaul Control
+*****************
+Fronthaul Control is implemented in the ``NrFhControl`` class.
+It allows to simulate a limited-capacity fronthaul (FH) link in the downlink direction based on the FhCapacity set by the user, and to apply FH control methods in order to restrict user allocations, if they do not fit in the available FH capacity.
+Functional split 7.2x is assumed.

+When the Fronthaul Control is activated, an instance of the NrFhControl is created per cell.
+Notice, that if a cell is configured with more than 1 BWPs, the available fronthaul capacity will be shared among the active BWPs.

+NrFhControl gets as inputs the available fronthaul capacity, the frontahul control method to be applied (i.e., Dropping, Postponing, OptimizeMcs and OptimizeRBs) that will restrict user allocations, and the dynamic overhead to implement modulation compression.

+The ``NrHelper`` is responsible for the creation of the ``NrFhControl`` instance, while a set of SAPs (``NrFhSchedSapProvider``, ``NrFhSchedSapUser``, ``NrFhPhySapProvider``, ``NrFhPhySapUser``) have been implemented to allow bidirectional exchange of information with the MAC scheduler and the PHY layer.
+Based on these interactions (and the fronthaul control method applied), they will limit allocations in case it is instructed by the Fronthaul Control.

+The ``NrFhControl``  keeps track of the active UEs with new data in their RLC queues and the active UEs with HARQ data, through the collection of information from the MAC layer.
+Once a BSR is received, the MAC calls the NrFhControl, (through the ``NrFhSchedSapProvider`` interface), to store the UE (for which the BSR has been received) in a map containing the active UEs along with the amount of bytes of each of the UEs.
+For the case of active HARQ UEs, once the scheduling process is initiated, the MAC calculates the active HARQ UEs and communicates this list to the NrFhControl.
+Finally, when the scheduling process is finalized, the MAC calls the NrFhControl to update the map of the active UEs and the bytes stored based on the performed scheduling decisions.

+For more details with respect to the theoretical background, the fronthaul control methods and the evaluation of the impact that the fronthaul limitations can have on the end-to-end throughput and delay please refer to the paper [ComNetFhControl]_.

 NR-U extension